wengangmao/wengangmao.github.io/_sources/contents/students-phd/martin/martin.md

 +++
 ---

-Lang Xiao's project is funded by the Lighthouse funded DEMOPS and Energy agency funded DDEEF projects.
+Martin's project is funded by the Lighthouse funded DEMOPS and Energy agency funded DDEEF projects.

 ```{figure} ./images/martin.jpg